-Homeowners commonly report that a heavy rain or thunderstorm has left them with a leaky basement.
+Homeowners commonly report that a heavy rain or thunderstorm has left them with water in the basement as evidenced by a wet basement floor.
 Before you start getting stressed out about spending thousands of dollars on basement waterproofing, there are some facts of which you should be aware.
 In this post we discuss leaky basement reports that are commonly associated with heavy rains, and some little known facts or details which are very relevant when trying to properly fix the cause(s) of water leaks in your basement.

 Important Facts About Leaky Basements and Heavy Rains

-It is commonly unacknowledged, even by prominent waterproofer contractors, that heavy rains test the integrity of the entire building envelope of a home.
+There is no question that heavy rains test the integrity of the entire building envelope of a home.
 Heavy rains commonly put your building envelope in general under alot of stress; here are some examples that we will discuss further in this post:

 - Heavy rains put your entire roof to the test; if there are any vulnerabilities, they will reveal themselves;